masari-project/masari-webwallet/ROADMAP.md

 # Roadmap
 The order of this list may not reflect the order in which those functionalities will be implemented

+- page with some useful info: current blockchain height, last block time...
+- adding the wallet balance in the side menu
 - qr code scanning on send page
 - include subaddress support
 - drive storage for synchronisation (http://remotestoragejs.readthedocs.io/en/latest/index.html)